 The City has upgraded the lamps in all the streetlights it owns to energy-efficient LEDs.
-The remainder of the streetlights in our LGA are owned by Ausgrid - however the City pays the electricity bills and takes responsibility for the carbon generated.
+Ausgrid own the remainder of the streetlights in our LGA - however the City pays the electricity bills and takes responsibility for the carbon generated.